WQPD (FM)

-WWFN-FM (100.5 FM, "100.5 The Game") is a radio station broadcasting a sports format.
-Licensed to Marion, South Carolina, United States, the station serves the Florence area.
-The station is currently owned by Cumulus Media.
+WQPD (100.5 FM) is a contemporary Christian radio station licensed to Marion, South Carolina, United States, serving the Florence area.
+The station is currently owned by the Radio Training Network.

 History

 Classy 100.5 signed on in December 1991.

-The first call sign for the 100.5 frequency was WQTI, at the same time the call sign WQTR went to what is now WQPD.
+The first call sign for the 100.5 frequency was WQTI, at the same time the call sign WQTR went to what is now WWFN-FM.